We are making nice music and we are nice persons also - yes, that's a "musical" quality when people are working with people.

 We are currently a team of two, we recently upgraded our studio and we want to share our skills in songwriting, beat making, music production and mixing.

-We have a 15 year musical background and in this time we released few hits across Eastern Europe, but let's end "the brag" here.
+We have a 15 year musical background and in this time we released few hits across Eastern Europe.

 Contact me through the green button above and let's get to work.

 CreditsAllMusic verified credits for Ciprian RobuDiscogs verified credits for Ciprian Robu

 3 Reviews - 1 Repeat ClientEndorse Sound Nest

 Great response time and work completion.
 Can definitely recommend!

 Quality producer.
 Excellent sounds.
 Amazing communication.
 Highly recommend.
 Will work with him again for sure.